seal144/examples-jest-react-testing-library/README.md

-# Getting Started with Create React App
+# Jest and testing-library usage examples

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a cheat sheet for jest and testing-library.
+It covers examples of the most common features and use cases.
+Feel free to use it.

-## Examples of "jest" features and use cases
+## Examples of "jest"

 ### [Basic unit test](/src/jestExamples/01basicUnit/basicUnit.test.ts)